-If you're looking for Six Sigma Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Six Sigma Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Six Sigma has a market share of about 27.7%.
 So, You still have opportunity to move ahead in your career in Six Sigma Development.
 Mindmajix offers Advanced Six Sigma Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Six Sigma Developer.

 Q: Explain what is Six sigma?